About Us

 PPI in healthcare research is defined as research carried out ‘with’ or ‘by’ members of the public, rather than ‘to’, ‘about’ or ‘for’ them.

-In the UK, the National Institute for Health and Care Research (NIHR) recognises the value of patient insight and requires researchers with public funding to involve patients and the public throughout the research process.
-The patient-led and co-production methods used by the PLRH are considered one type of PPI, but there are many opportunities for involvement.
+In the UK, the NIHR recognises the value of patient insight and requires researchers with public funding to involve patients and the public throughout the research process.
+Many charities and private funders now also mandate PPI in healthcare research.
+The patient-driven research method used by the PLRH is a type of PPI, but there are many different opportunities for involvement.
 If you’d like to learn more about PPI, visit the NIHR’s Learning for Involvement for training and resources.
 If you’d like to participate in healthcare research as a PPI representative, visit the NIHR’s People in Research page.

 PPI is different than joining in a clinical trial as a participant.
 If you’re interested in being a trial participant, visit the NIHR’s Be Part of Research page.
 This website provides accessible information on all active, registered clinical research with human participants in the UK.
 It’s designed to link patients and their clinicians with trials of interest.
 It’s important to realise that each trial has strict eligibility requirements, so you’ll have to be referred by your doctor and then screened by the research team before taking part.
 The PLRH cannot register you for a trial.